If you want to get the most from your saddle, you have to focus on three important factors:

 - Choosing the right saddle depending on your riding styles, bike types, budget, and personal preferences

-- Choose the right-size saddles based on your sitting postures, and body flexibility
+- Choose the right-size saddles based on your sitting postures and body flexibility

-Don’t always blame your saddle for the sources of pain, discomfort and saddle soreness.
+Don’t always blame your saddle for the sources of pain, discomfort, and saddle soreness.
 If a proper saddle is not fitted correctly, the consequences will be saddle sore and discomfort even leaving cycling forever.

 Step 1.
 Get your accurate saddle height

 The first and foremost thing is to adjust your saddle height.
-When you buy a new cycle and not feeling comfortable like how you thought of, then you should first check whether your saddle is set in the right height.
+When you buy a new cycle and not feeling comfortable like how you thought of, then you should first check whether your saddle is set at the right height.